carpentries/docs.carpentries.org/source/resources/workshops/email_templates.md

 ### Email Learners after Workshop

 Hello,

 Thank you for attending our [ Data/Library/Software ] Carpentry workshop.
 We hope that you had fun and learned a lot of useful skills.

 Please be sure to complete our post-workshop survey [ link to survey ].
 Your answers are essential to allow us to continuously improve our workshops for future learners.

-If you have any other feedback about the workshop, or would like to get involved in The Carpentries community, please contact us (mailto:team@carpentries.org).
-You can also join The Carpentries Discussion mailing list (https://carpentries.topicbox.com/groups/discuss), follow us on Mastodon (hachyderm.io/@thecarpentries), and get involved with lesson development on GitHub ( https://github.com/datacarpentry and https://github.com/swcarpentry/ ).
+If you have any other feedback about the workshop, or would like to get involved in The Carpentries community, please contact us (team@carpentries.org).
+You can also join The Carpentries Discussion mailing list (https://carpentries.topicbox.com/groups/discuss), follow us on Mastodon (hachyderm.io/@thecarpentries) or BlueSky (bsky.app/profile/carpentries.carpentries.org) or LinkedIn (linkedin.com/company/the-carpentries/), and get involved with lesson development on GitHub ( https://github.com/datacarpentry and https://github.com/swcarpentry/ ).

 The Carpentries is is excited to support you as you  continue to develop your data analysis skills!